CHARACTERISTICS OF A SUCCESSFUL

 CONNECT WITH EMPLOYERS

 It is important to understand the value in using multiple strategies as you think about connecting with employers.
 At the beginning of a search, much of the contact with employers begins with you, the job seeker, being proactive in making the first contact.
 As you begin hearing back from employers, it is just as important to respond to them in a timely manner.
 Your communication with employers should embody professionalism and maturity, right down to your email address and the message on your voicemail.
-And keep in mind, even during the process of connecting with employers, your candidacy is being evaluated.
+Keep in mind that even during the process of connecting with employers, your candidacy is being evaluated.
+These first impressions can have a tremendous amount of influence in how employers view you as a candidate.

 Use the following as an introduction to some of the resources and programs available to you and find more detail on the Career Center website.